ikale1234/cse15l-lab-reports/LabReport3.md

 ### Reference
-For all the commands below, i went to https://en.wikibooks.org/wiki/Grep.
+For all the commands below, i went to (this site)[https://en.wikibooks.org/wiki/Grep].

 ### Command 1